How will the EU's Ecodesign Regulation update affect you?

 Restrictions on the destruction of unsold consumer products

 Finally, the ESPR imposes restrictions on the destruction of unsold consumer products.
-There is a duty to disclose information on unsold consumer products and a prohibition on their destruction, which currently applies to apparel, clothing accessories, and footwear, with potential expansion to electronics.
+On the one hand, there is an obligation to disclose information on unsold consumer products.
+On the other hand, and currently limited to apparel, clothing accessories and footwear, the ESPR imposes a ban on the destruction of unsold products.
 This measure aims to reduce waste and encourage the redistribution or recycling of unsold goods.
+The EU specifically mentions that the ban on destroying unsold products may be extended to electronics in the near future.

 FAQ document published by EU Commission